 Pregabalin abuse is a form of prescription drug abuse – which is characterised by using more of the drug than recommended, using it when you don’t need it, mixing it with other substances or other drugs, or simply using it in any way other than recommended.
 Abusing pregabalin can cause you to develop an addiction to the drug.

 Pregabalin abuse and pregabalin addiction are forms of substance use disorder – with pregabalin addiction being considered more severe.
 This is because drug addiction is recognised as a chronic and relapsing brain disorder.

 If you suddenly stop taking pregabalin, or you drastically decrease the dose, you may begin experiencing uncomfortable withdrawal symptoms.

 Like with many prescription drugs, pregabalin or Lyrica withdrawal symptoms can be dangerous and require medical assistance.

 This is why it is often best to conduct a pregabalin detox on an inpatient basis at a residential treatment facility – especially if you have existing mental health issues such as depression or panic attacks.

 Just like with alcohol withdrawal, you may experience a combination of physical symptoms, psychological symptoms, and behavioural symptoms.
 Here are some common pregabalin withdrawal symptoms:

-Getting help for your Lyrica addiction/ pregabalin addiction is the best thing you can do to get sober and live a drug-free life.
+Getting help for your Lyrica addiction/ pregabalin addiction and pregabalin abuse issues is the best thing you can do to get sober and live a drug-free life.
 At Help4Addiction, we can connect you with the best rehab treatment centres around England and Wales.

 It’s not just pregabalin addiction that we can help with – we can also help with alcohol abuse and alcohol addiction, addiction to other prescription drugs and other controlled substances, as well as heroin, cocaine, cannabis, and many more.